 Covid Restrictions Support Scheme (CRSS)

-For new businesses established between 26 December 2019 and 26 July 2021, the turnover is based on the average actual weekly turnover in a reference period, which depends on when the business was established.
+For new businesses established between 26 December 2019 and 26 July 2021, the turnover was based on the average actual weekly turnover in a reference period.
+This depended on when the business was established.

-Next: How to make a claim
+Next: Making a claim